plone/training/deployment/in_operation.rst

     Typical virtual hosting error.

 You're seeing a virtual-hosting setup error.
-The requested *page* is being returned, but all the resource URLs in the page -- images, stylesheets and javascript resources -- are pointing to the hostname supplied in the inventory.
+The requested *page* is being returned, but all the resource URLs in the page -- images, stylesheets and JavaScript resources -- are pointing to the hostname supplied in the inventory.

 You may fix that by supplying a DNS-valid hostname, or by setting up specific virtual hosting.
 That's detailed below.